By Justin Chia

 What exactly is DataOps?

-The term has been used a lot more of late, especially in the data analytics industry, as we’ve seen it expand over the past few years to keep pace with new regulations, like the GDPR and CCPA.
+The term has been used a lot more of late, especially in the data analytics industry, as we’ve seen it expand over the past few years to keep pace with new regulations like GDPR and CCPA.

-However, there is a lot more to know about DataOps, as it has its own definition, principles, benefits, and applications in real-life companies today – which we will cover in this article!
+However, there is a lot more to know about DataOps, as it has its own definition, principles, benefits, and applications today – which we will cover in this article!

 DataOps as a term was brought to media attention by Lenny Liebmannin 2014, then popularized by several other thought leaders.
-Over the past 5 years, there has been a steady increase in interest in DataOps.
+Over the past few years, there has been a steady increase in interest in DataOps:

 DataOps is essentially a mix of these methodologies: